epfl-ada/ada-2021-project-fadalbazooka/README.md

 Our website can be consulted on: https://benoitdelec.github.io/FadalBazooka.github.io/

-and it was built with the following repository: https://github.com/BenoitDelec/FadalBazooka.github.io
+It was built with the repository: https://github.com/BenoitDelec/FadalBazooka.github.io

 ## 2. Research Questions: